tsaik/socialinvite2/README.md

 Here are the valid variables defined for this operation.
 Be sure to apply appropriate URL encoding to each form variable value.

 - <code>messageId</code> : id from Social Invite request submission.
 - <code>referenceId</code> : reference id supplied by customer from Social Invite request submission.
 This value may be empty if original request was not submitted with <code>referenceId</code> parameter.
 - <code>userAgent</code> : Mobile device browser user-agent captured from click-through.
+This information is generally passed as HTTP header variable <code>HTTP_USER_AGENT</code> to your server.

-NOTE: You must provide either <code>messageId</code> or <code>referenceId</code> in the callback.
+NOTE: You must provide either <code>messageId</code> OR <code>referenceId</code> parameter in order to help us correlate to the original invitation request.

 <H3>Response Status</H3>
 Upon invoking this method, client shall receive HTTP Status Code 200, indicating server has accepted your notification.